-If your doctor suspects that you have ehrlichiosis or another tick-borne illness, you'll likely receive a prescription for the antibiotic doxycycline (Doryx, Periostat, others).
-You'll generally take the antibiotic for seven to 10 days and should see signs and symptoms begin to subside within two days.
+If your doctor suspects that you have ehrlichiosis or another tick-borne illness, you'll likely receive a prescription for the antibiotic doxycycline (Doryx, Vibramycin, others).
+You'll generally take the antibiotic for up to 10 days.
 Your doctor may have you take antibiotics for a longer period if you're severely ill.

 If you're pregnant, your doctor may prescribe the antibiotic rifampin (Rifadin, Rimactane) instead, because doxycycline isn't recommended during pregnancy.

 - Tickborne diseases of the United States — A reference manual for health care providers.
 Centers for Disease Control and Prevention. http://www.cdc.gov/lyme/healthcare/clinicians.html.
 Accessed June 10, 2015.

 - Sexton DJ.
 Human ehrlichiosis and anaplasmosis. http://www.uptodate.com/home.
 Accessed June 10, 2015.

 - Ferri FF.
 Ehrlichiosis and anaplasmosis.
 In: Ferri's Clinical Advisor 2016.
 Philadelphia, Pa.: Mosby Elsevier; 2016. https://www.clinicalkey.com.
 Accessed June 10, 2015.

 - Papadakis MA, et al., eds.
 Viral & rickettsial infections.
 In: Current Medical Diagnosis & Treatment 2015.
 54th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2015. http://www.accessmedicine.com.
 Accessed June 10, 2015.

 - Lyme disease.
 American Lyme Disease Foundation. http://aldf.com/lyme-disease/#prevent.
 Accessed June 20, 2015.